 A recurring question about the inner workings of the Potterverse is that if you can transfigure anything into anything, and you can conjure up any sort of food you want (which Rowling only contradicted in DHs to make the winter camping trip more “difficult”, there’s no trace of any such difficulty earlier in the books), why do you need to have money at all?

 It isn’t only the reader who finds themselves confused on this issue.
-Even Harry brings this question up himself in reference to Merope Riddle’s destitution, toward the end of her pregnancy after her unwilling husband had escaped the enchantments that she had placed on him and abandoned her.
+Even Harry brings this question up himself in reference to Merope Riddle’s destitution, toward the end of her pregnancy, after her unloving husband had abandoned her.
+Albus certainly did not offer any contradiction to Harry’s contention that Merope could have supported herself by the use of magic.

 Rowling evidently forgot about this particular reading of what magic could or couldn’t do.
 Harry’s protest in HBP that Merope Riddle could have got herself food by magic was not met with any reminder of Gamp’s Law of Elemental Transfigurations or it’s five exceptions.

 Yet somehow, neither Harry and his friends on their endless camping trip, nor Neville and the DA were able to keep themselves fed by means of magic.
-Despite all those the plates of endless sandwiches and magically refilled bottles of wine to which we had been treated in canon prior to DHs, it seems clear that somewhere, someone had fumbled the logic ball.
+Despite all those the plates of endless sandwiches and magically refilled bottles of wine to which we had been treated in canon prior to DHs, it seems clear that somewhere, someone had, once again, fumbled the logic ball.

 The following is an exercise in an attempt to haul this issue back into something that passes for a rational interpretation of what we had previously been shown over the course of the series — yes, specifically the first six books to that point — and to extrapolate something that isn’t too complex to be workable.